yl10320/Yuning_Li/README.md

 # Yuning_Li
 Below are projects done by Yuning (from the most recent to the earliest).

+## Simulation of Arbitrage-Free Implied Volatility Surfaces
+Addressed arbitrage constraints on call option prices and introduced a penalty function to quantify static arbitrage violations.
+Proposing a Weighted Monte Carlo method, which aimed to penalize arbitrage for paths generated from a baseline model and resample according to the penalization.

+Applied this method to a factor model for the implied volatility surface, acting as the baseline model.
+Introduced VolGAN, describing its architecture, loss functions, reweighting method, and training process, followed by presenting numerical results and comparing the performance with and without the reweighting method.

 ## NSS Factors Mean Reverting Trending
-We provided an overview of government bonds' significance in financial markets.
-We detailed the methodology for constructing the OIS curve using swap rates and interpolation techniques.
-Exploring the NSS model, we discussed its relevance in analyzing yield curve shapes and zero-coupon yields.
+Provided an overview of government bonds' significance in financial markets.
+Detailed the methodology for constructing the OIS curve using swap rates and interpolation techniques.
+Explored the NSS model and discussed its relevance in analyzing yield curve shapes and zero-coupon yields.

-Examining key parameters like $\beta$ coefficients from the NSS model, we investigated the impact of economic events, central bank policies, and geopolitical factors on bond valuations.
-We also analyzed mean-reverting tendencies and trending behaviors in the $\beta$ coefficients.
-Finally, we summarized key findings and insights from our analysis.
+Examining key parameters like $\beta$ coefficients from the NSS model, investigated the impact of economic events, central bank policies, and geopolitical factors on bond valuations.
+Analyzed mean-reverting tendencies and trending behaviors in the $\beta$ coefficients and summarized key findings and insights from our analysis.

 ## Market Microstructure
 Consider the issue of hedging a European derivative security in the presence of microstructure noise.
 Simulate market data using Black-Scholes model and model efficient price cross the tick grid.